ahermant/ah-blog/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

     }).then(response => {})
 ```

-When we get the response we set the extra variables we will need in our local storage.
+When we get the response we set the extra variables MSAL needs in our local storage.
 The user variable is not needed by MSAL: you can replace it with any data your frontend needs to identify your test user (eg: name, email...)